Patrol

 SPECIALTY PROGRAMS UNDER THE PATROL DIVISION

 Several public demonstrations are conducted throughout the year to show the skills and abilities of the team.
-Keep an eye out for events where you can meet K9 Stanley!

 The police department works hand in hand with South Metro Fire Department in the investigation of arson or suspicious fire cases.
 The West St. Paul Police Department has an officer that has been trained and receives ongoing specialized training from the National Fire Academy in Emmetsburg Maryland.